greg-raven/grus/_posts/2018-08-27-john-mccains-senate-replacement.md

 ---
 title: 'John McCain&#8217;s Senate replacement'
-date: '2018-08-27T11:25:47-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Governor Doug Ducey'
+- Governor Doug Ducey
 ---

 I am contacting you today to give input on your upcoming appointment for a replacement for the Senate seat of John McCain.

-The rumor is that you are considering McCain’s wife, Cindy McCain.
+The rumor is that you are considering McCain's wife, Cindy McCain.
 I urge you not to appoint her to the seat.
 We do not treat elected politicians as royalty who hand down their exalted positions to whomever they choose.
 Neither do we (nor should we) encourage political dynasties, which is what her appointment would create.

 In this case, I urge you not to reward anyone for being associated with the horrible career of Mr. McCain, which included: